Bromantane: Synthesis

+The Leuckart reaction between adamantanone and 4-bromoaniline in the presence of formic acid produces bromantane.

 History

 In the 1960s, the adamantane derivative amantadine (1-aminoadamantane) was developed as an antiviral drug for the treatment of influenza.
 Other adamantane antivirals subsequently followed, such as rimantadine (1-(1-aminoethyl)adamantane) and adapromine (1-(1-aminopropyl)adamantane).
-It was serendipitously discovered in 1969 that amantadine possesses central dopaminergic psychostimulant-like properties, and subsequent investigation revealed that rimantadine and adapromine also possess such properties.
+It was serendipitously discovered in 1969 that amantadine possesses central dopaminergic stimulant-like properties, and subsequent investigation revealed that rimantadine and adapromine also possess such properties.
 Amantadine was then developed and introduced for the treatment of Parkinson's disease due to its ability to increase dopamine levels in the brain.
 It has also notably since been used to help alleviate fatigue in multiple sclerosis.

-With the knowledge of the dopaminergic psychostimulant effects of the adamantane derivatives, bromantane, which is 2-(4-bromophenylamino)adamantane, was developed in the 1980s at the Zakusov State Institute of Pharmacology, USSR Academy of Medical Sciences (now the Russian Academy of Medical Sciences) in Moscow as "a drug having psychoactivating and adaptogen properties under complicated conditions (hypoxia, high environmental temperature, physical overfatigue, emotional stress, etc.)".
-It was found to produce more marked and prolonged psychostimulant effects than the other adamantanes, and eventually entered use.
+With the knowledge of the dopaminergic stimulant effects of the adamantane derivatives, bromantane, which is 2-(4-bromophenylamino) adamantane, was developed in the 1980s at the Zakusov State Institute of Pharmacology, USSR Academy of Medical Sciences (now the Russian Academy of Medical Sciences) in Moscow as "a drug having psychoactivating and adaptogen properties under complicated conditions (hypoxia, high environmental temperature, physical overfatigue, emotional stress, etc.)".
+It was found to produce more marked and prolonged stimulant effects than the other adamantanes, and eventually entered use.
 The drug was notably given to soldiers in the Soviet and Russian militaries to "shorten recovery times after strong physical exertion".
 After the break-up of the Soviet Union in 1991, bromantane continued to be researched and characterized but was mainly limited in use to sports medicine (for instance, to enhance athletic performance).
 In 1996, it was encountered as a doping agent in the 1996 Summer Olympics when several Russian athletes tested positive for it, and was subsequently placed on the World Anti-Doping Agency banned list in 1997 as a stimulant and masking agent.

 Bromantane was eventually repurposed in 2005 as a treatment for neurasthenia.
-It demonstrated effectiveness and safety for the treatment of the condition in extensive, including large-scale clinical trials, and was approved for this indication in Russia under the brand name Ladasten sometime around 2009.
+It demonstrated effectiveness and safety for the treatment of the condition in extensive, large-scale clinical trials, and was approved for this indication in Russia under the brand name Ladasten sometime around 2009.